I went from 8 cups of coffee every day down to 1 (and some days, none!). Here’s why and how I broke my caffeine addiction.

 And then things escalated further this year.

 It was when I was running at 5:30 AM to train for the Boston Marathon and not sleeping nearly enough.
 I needed to consume caffeine to help get me going in the morning.
-And, I also need coffee to help get my digestion going in the morning before I ran, ahem.
+And, I also needed coffee to help get my digestion going in the morning before I ran, ahem.

 It makes sense that my caffeine dependence gradually increased.
 According to the Addiction Center, “In people who drink caffeine regularly, the brain’s chemistry and physical characteristics actually change over time.
 The brain cells will begin to grow more adenosine receptors in an attempt to .
 This is how tolerance to caffeine develops; because the brain has more adenosine receptors, it takes more caffeine to block a significant proportion of them and achieve the same desired effect.”